thanos-io/thanos/docs/components/compact.md

 Flags:
       --block-discovery-strategy="concurrent"
-                                One ofconcurrent, recursive.
-When set to
-                                concurrent, stores will concurrently issue
+                                One of concurrent, recursive.
+When set to concurrent, stores will concurrently issue
                                 one call per directory to discover active blocks in the bucket.
 The recursive strategy